History (research) (MA)

 This course is compulsory for all Research MA students.
 It discusses major problems in historical theory or philosophy of history through close readings of relevant texts.
 Topics that will be addressed include explanations, models, intentions, representations, narratives, paradigms, comparisons, objectivity, and ethics.
 The course is valued at 10 EC.

-This course focuses on writing a research proposal.
-You will discuss various types of successful research projects and reflect upon the organisation of academic research.
+This course prepares you for possible research careers after graduation.
+You will discuss various types of successful research projects and reflect upon the organization of academic research.
 You will develop your own proposal, developing a good research question and including debate, feasibility, and innovative character.
 The course will guide you through this process.
 Senior researchers will visit the class to comment upon their own ongoing research projects.
 The course is valued at 10 EC and is compulsory for all Research MA students.

 Tutorial